 Given Bristol’s proximity to the Welsh border you can imagine that we get our fair share of rainy days; however, when the rain stops you’ll find we’re wonderfully close to Bath, Wells, the Somerset and Devon coasts, the Wye Valley, the Forest of Dean, Oxford and the Cotswolds and, of course, the well-watered lushness of south Wales itself.
-You’ll also find Bristol to be a very family-friendly city, with the @Bristol planetarium and hands-on science centre, the Aquarium, a large zoo and the annual hot-air balloon fiesta and kite festival.
+You’ll also find Bristol to be a very family-friendly city, with the At-Bristol Science Centre, Bristol Aquarium, Bristol Zoo, free museums like the MShed and Bristol Museum and Art Gallery (your children will love the fossils and rock collection), and the annual hot-air balloon fiesta and kite festival.

 Trinity is in a quiet residential area, with easy access to the city but nicely removed from its busyness by being set up on a hill with views across the Severn estuary to the Welsh hills.
 We’re also very close to the Clifton Downs, a large grassy and wooded area ideal for walking or running, from which you can see the Avon Gorge and the famed architecture of the Clifton Suspension Bridge.